 - The Client shall, on a daily basis as well as before making major changes, make/have made backup copies of all data he transfers to the Service Providers server.
 These backups may not be stored on the same server, in order to ensure the rapid and cost-effective recovery of the data in the event of a system failure.
 In the event of the loss of data, the Client shall re-upload the affected data files to the Service Provider’s server and restore the configurations free of charge.

-- The Clientis liablefor any loss the Service Provider or others incur caused by the Client’s account, whether caused by the Client himself or by an authorized person executing its obligations to the Client, or by an unauthorized person unless the Client proves that he is not responsible for the unauthorized access.
+- The Client is in particular liable for any damages the Service Provider or others incur caused by the Client’s account, whether caused by the Client himself or by an authorized person executing its obligations to the Client, or by an unauthorized person unless the Client proves that he is not responsible for the unauthorized access.

-- The Client herewith agrees to indemnify the Service Provider against all possible claims that may be lodged against the Service Provider by third parties as a result of illegal or non-compliant activities on the part of the Client, specifically in relation to data confidentiality, copyright or competition laws, and to bear all costs of the claim or remedial action for the illegal activity.
+- The Client will indemnify the Service Provider against possible claims that may be lodged against the Service Provider by third parties as a result of illegal or non-compliant activities on the part of the Client, specifically in relation to data confidentiality, copyright or competition laws, and to bear all associated costs of the claim, in particular for defense or remedial action.

 Art.
 4 Provision of services, acceptance of services, support and SLA

-- Any delivery dates or other times are non-binding and for reference only, except where explicitly confirmed in writing.
-Where the provision of materials or services is delayed as a result of forcemajeur or events that significantly interfere with or make impossible the provision of the contractual services by the Service Provider - assuming that these events do not arise as a result of malicious intent or at least gross negligence on the part of the Service Provider or its agents - the Service Provider shall not be required to comply with specified deadlines and periods.
+- Any delivery dates or other times are non-binding and for reference only, except where explicitly agreed between the parties in writing.
+Where the provision of materials or services is delayed as a result of forcemajeur or other events that Service Provider is not responsible for and significantly interfere with or make impossible the provision of the contractual services by the Service Provider, the Service Provider shall not be required to comply with agreed deadlines and periods.
 In such cases, the Service Provider shall be entitled to postpone the provision of the materials or services for as long as the cause of hindrance is in place, plus an appropriate period of grace.